Team-Compliance/libraryofisaac/modules/serialize.md

 [`RNG`](https://wofsauge.github.io/IsaacDocs/rep/RNG.html)` DeserializeRNG(table<unknown, unknown> rng)`

 Helper function to convert a serialized object to a normal `RNG` object.
 (This is used by the save data manager when reading data from the "save#.dat" file.)

+### DeserializeTableWithNumberKeys()

+`table DeserializeTableWithNumberKeys(table<unknown, unknown> tableWithNumberKeys)`

+Helper function to convert a serialized object to a table with number keys.
+(This is used by the save data manager when reading data from the "save#.dat" file.)

 ### DeserializeVector()